kmnis/kmnis.github.io/_posts/2026-05-23-llm-basics-without-the-jargon.md

 ![PEFT](/_images/llm-blog/peft-explanation.png)

-To summarize, PEFT adds a small number of new trainable weights while keeping most of the original model weights unchanged.
-These new weights learn the specialized information from the new dataset, and during generation they modify or guide the model's output.
-This allows the model to adapt to a domain like medicine with much lower training cost, while reducing the risk of overwriting the general knowledge learned during pre-training.
-When a user asks a medical question, such as "What are the symptoms of diabetes?", the model can use both its general language understanding and the task-specific adjustments learned during fine-tuning to produce a more relevant answer.

 <aside class="note" markdown="1">
-**Note:** Please note that the explanation provided above is an extremely simplified overview of PEFT and LoRA.
+**Note:** The explanation provided above is an extremely simplified overview of PEFT and LoRA.
 In reality, the process is somewhat more complex.
 Additionally, the approach described above of freezing weights is just one (albeit the most commonly used) of many approaches.
 </aside>

 <aside class="note" markdown="1">